 If you 'shop around', it can be hard to compare one obstetrician's fees with another.
 There is no point being quoted a small "retainer" payment if the antenatal visits incur large out of pocket payments per antenatal visit or 'extras' such as a caesarean section incur extra charges against you.
 You may wish to inquire if you will see your specialist at each visit.
 You will see Dr Bell at every antenatal visit.

-What if I don't have Private Health Insurance?
+I don't have Private Health Insurance?

 If you are not in a health fund, but are covered by Medicare, we can still offer you an affordable package for Dr Bells services.